opengisch/QField-docs/documentation/get-started/tutorials/get-started-qfc.en.md

 QField and QFieldSync connect to the QFieldCloud service on [app.qfield.cloud](https://app.qfield.cloud/) by default.

-To modify the default server, follow these steps:
+You can modify the default QFieldCloud server QField and QFieldSync connect to:

 1. Open the login screen in QField or QField Sync.
 2. Double-tap on the Nyuki icon.